The genuine GoogleCrashHandler64.exe file is a software component of Google Updater by Google.

 Description: GoogleCrashHandler64.exe is not essential for the Windows OS and causes relatively few problems.
 The GoogleCrashHandler64.exe file is located in a subfolder of "C:\Program Files".

 The program is not visible.
 The GoogleCrashHandler64.exe file is digitally signed.
 The GoogleCrashHandler64.exe file is not a Windows core file.
+The file is a Verisign signed file.
 GoogleCrashHandler64.exe is able to manipulate other programs.
-Therefore the technical security rating is 25% dangerous.
+Therefore the technical security rating is 23% dangerous.

 Recommended: Identify GoogleCrashHandler64.exe related errors

-If GoogleCrashHandler64.exe is located in a subfolder of the user's profile folder, the security rating is 38% dangerous.
-The file size is 307,016 bytes (18% of all occurrences), 279,504 bytes and 8 more variants.
-The program has no visible window.
-It is not a Windows system file.
-The file has a digital signature.
+If GoogleCrashHandler64.exe is located in a subfolder of the user's profile folder, the security rating is 41% dangerous.
+The file size is 366,232 bytes (14% of all occurrences), 307,016 bytes and 10 more variants.
+The program is not visible.
+The GoogleCrashHandler64.exe file is not a Windows core file.
+The file is digitally signed.

 Important: Some malware camouflages itself as GoogleCrashHandler64.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
 Therefore, you should check the GoogleCrashHandler64.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.